 If the income for repayments to a mortgage is not available in Austria, and is from overseas, it causes a risk problem, and most banks will refuse a mortgage or offer a much smaller loan percentage %.
 But there are a few banks who will make a larger loan on property to UK citizens.

-This requirement for an income in Austria, leaves the buyer with the option of buying a property to rent for income.
+This requirement for an income in Austria or another European country using the Euro, leaves the buyer with the option of buying a property to rent for income.
 This income can then be used for commercial mortgage loan purposes.
 The downside is that commercial mortgages are more expensive and more hoops to jump through!

-Our mortgage advisor works closely with one Austrian bank that will offer up to 70% mortgages but the criteria and form filling are extensive.
+Our mortgage advisor works closely with many banks and an Austrian bank that will offer up to 70% mortgages but the criteria and form filling are extensive.

 What else can one do? a good option is to borrow against an existing UK property to make a purchase…particularly for the cheaper properties in Austria.
 This puts you in the position of cash buyer!
 So, with cash you are generally in a better negociating position.